 Now, I don’t use that illustration to devalue that woman’s experience.
 I’m sure that to her that week seemed like an eternity.
 But to those of us (and you know who you are) who have been waiting a long, long, long, long, long, long, long, long, long, long, long, long time for God to do a certain thing, one week seems like child’s play, right?
 Can I get an “Amen”?

-Of course, the Bible stories are numerous.
+The Bible stories, of course, are numerous.
 Abraham and Sarah waited twenty-five years to hold baby Isaac (Genesis 12:4, 21:5).
-Isaac and Rebekah waited twenty years to hold their twin babies Jacob and Esau (Genesis 25:20-21,26).
+Isaac and Rebekah waited twenty years to hold their twin babies, Jacob and Esau (Genesis 25:20-21,26).
 Joseph waited thirteen years to become a ruler in Egypt (Genesis 37:2, 41:46).
 Moses waited forty years in Midian before returning to Egypt to lead the Israelites (Acts 7:30).
 Depending upon precisely how old David was when Samuel anointed him as king (1 Samuel 16:1-13), he waited ten or more years before reigning over the southern portion of Israel and another seven-and-a-half before reigning over the whole land (2 Samuel 2:4, 2:11, 5:4-5).
 The woman with the issue of blood waited twelve years before Jesus healed her (Luke 8:43-47).
 The woman who was stooped over and couldn’t raise herself waited eighteen years before Jesus healed her (Luke 13:10-13).

 And so how should you, today, apply all of this to your life as you continue to wait on God to do that certain something in your life?
 Allow me to suggest two ways.
 First, You should consider the possibility that your waiting has more to do with others than it does you.
 The mere fact that God is making you wait doesn’t necessarily mean that it’s all somehow your fault.
 I suppose it could mean that, depending upon your situation, but it doesn’t have to mean that.
 Instead, it might just be that God is sorting some things out in the lives of others in your orbit.

-Second, If you know that you know that you know that God has promised you something in your life, hang in there with Him and keep expecting the fulfillment of that promise until you receive it.
-Never forget that it’s always too soon to stop believing, and today is not the day to give up hope.
+Second, If you know that God has promised you something in your life, hang in there with Him and keep expecting the fulfillment of that promise until you receive it.
+Never forget that it’s always too soon to stop believing.
 The Israelites in Egypt got no warning whatsoever that Moses was going to hit town one day with their deliverance as his destiny, but suddenly there he stood with Aaron (Exodus 4:27-31).
 What had changed?
 Had the Israelites finally somehow stumbled upon just the right words in prayer?
 Nope.
 Had they finally managed to do everything God wanted them to do?
 Nope.
 Had they finally perfected their faith?
 Certainly not (as Moses would come to learn all too well).
-What had changed was the fact that God’s time-clock had finally struck midnight and it was time to begin a new season in the nation’s history.
+What had changed was the fact that God’s time clock had finally struck midnight and it was time to begin a new season in the nation’s history.